kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/l7gateway.md

 **ReplacePrefixMatch Behavior:**

-The behavior of `ReplacePrefixMatch` depends on whether other redirect components are modified:
+We support `ReplacePrefixMatch` with limitations:

-1. **With scheme/port/hostname changes** - Path suffixes are preserved:
+1. **With scheme/port/hostname changes** - Works as expected:
    ```yaml
    filters:
    - type: RequestRedirect